A partition function framework for estimating logical error curves in stabilizer codes: Bias, degeneracy and ensembling in matching based decoding

 where $\xi_i\sim\mathcal{N}(0,\sigma_\xi^2)$.
 If a syndrome $\vec{s}$ is consistent with multiple error configurations, this small, random modification of the edge weights allows the decoder to find different correction operators for the different perturbed graphs.
 We group the correction operators into equivalence classes and select a representative correction operator for the equivalence class found most often as the decoding result.
 The expectation is that this method on average will decode to error classes with higher degeneracy, thus approximating dMP decoding, provided $\sigma_\xi$ is chosen small enough to not introduce new shortest paths into the matching graph.
 As an alternative ensembling strategy, we also tried sampling isomorphic permutations of the matching graph $\mathcal{G}_M$, where each permutation changes the order of nodes and edges.
 With a deterministic decoder implementation, different permutations may result in different equivalent matchings to be found.
 While this method produced slight improvements on the observed logical error rate over MWPM decoding, it generally performed worse than the ensembling based on edge weight perturbations discussed here.

 In the following subsections we present and discuss the results of simulations with a range of physical error rates for the toric code, as well as the unrotated and rotated planar surface code.
 We set $\sigma_\xi=10^{-6}$, after optimizing this parameter as discussed in Appendix~\ref{app:opt_ensembling}.
+Our implementation of ensembling, based on \texttt{PyMatching}, is available at~\cite{repo:mwpm}.